simon-benigeri/simon-benigeri.github.io/research.md

 ## Natural Language Processing & Conversational AI

-My research focuses on building practical task-oriented dialogue systems .
+My research focuses on building practical task-oriented dialogue systems.
 Working with Professor Larry Birnbaum, I aim to improve the reliability and effectiveness of conversational AI by enhancing the semantic capabilities of LLMs and their ability to handle natural and goal-driven conversations.

 Key methods include:
 - Commonsense reasoning and pragmatics
 - Synthetic data generation for fine-tuning
 - Language model agents
 - Hybrid architectures that communicate task and domain constraints to an LLM

+## Samsung Research America, AI Center, Language & Personal Intelligence Team — Summer 2025 Research Intern
+*Focus: On-device AI & small language models (<3B parameters)*

+- Developed novel methods to enhance the reasoning capabilities of small LLMs, enabling deployment on resource-constrained devices.
+- Built and optimized synthetic data generation pipelines to produce fine-tuning datasets.
+- Decomposed chain-of-thought (CoT) data into atomic reasoning steps and modeled their interdependencies to improve the quality of reasoning data.

 ## AI for Cardiology
 At the **Northwestern Medicine Center for Artificial Intelligence at the Bluhm Cardiovascular Institute (BCVI)**, we focus on leveraging artificial intelligence to advance cardiology, with a particular emphasis on heart failure.
 Our research aims to enhance patient care through the following areas: